vectorgrp/sil-kit/docs/api/can.rst

    :cpp:func:`communication ready handler<SilKit::Core::synd::ILifecycleService::SetCommunicationReadyHandler()>`.
 Otherwise, it is not guaranteed that all participants are already connected, which can cause the call to have no effect.

-Managing the event handlers
+Managing the Event Handlers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Adding a handler will return a |HandlerId| which can be used to remove the handler via:
+Adding a handler will return a |HandlerId|.
+This ID can be used to remove the handler via:

 - |RemoveFrameTransmitHandler|
 - |RemoveStateChangeHandler|